Learn Visual Notes: A Guide To Your First Graphic Recording

 Like any skill, visual note-taking takes time and meaningful practice to develop.
 Podcasts, keynote speeches on YouTube, and attending conferences and classes are great ways to practice your graphic recording skills.

-For those of you who are serious about learning visual notes at the next level, get in touch with Ink Factory about attending one of our custom workshops.
-You’ll learn all the fundamentals of visual note-taking and get personalized feedback from experts–we can host you and your group in Chicago at our headquarters, or come to you.
+For those of you who are serious about learning visual notes at the next level, get in touch with Ink Factory about attending one of our public workshops.
+You’ll learn all the fundamentals of visual note-taking and get personalized feedback from experts.
 Are you ready to “think like ink?”